 Pathway Home is a tax-exempt, not-for-profit organization.
-The services provided to residents and their families cost approximately $275.00 per day per resident.
-Pathway does not receive any medical insurance or governmental reimbursement.
+The services provided to residents and their families cost approximately $180 per day per resident.
+Pathway does not receive any medical insurance payments or government reimbursement.
 All financial support comes from memorials, donations, fund-raising events, grants and bequests.

-Pathway Home is staffed with a full time Executive Director, a full time Assistant Director, and two overnight home health aides.
+Pathway Home is staffed with a house manager and overnight caregivers.
 Residents will be enrolled in Hospice to provide additional support such as Hospice nurses to consult with for symptom management, social workers, and pastoral care.
 A great deal of the hands on care will be provided by trained volunteers.